-A child who witnesses their parents using to help make themselves feel better could begin to pick up on these cues.
+A child who witnesses their parents using substances to make themselves feel better could begin to pick up on these cues.
 Instead of learning valuable skills and methods to resolve problems and issues, such as communication, they learn that using substances is a way to fix these things.
 This is another way addiction inhibits child development.
-It can impact a child, and potentially lead them to mimic similar behavior and use later on in life.
-Rather than facing their problems, the child can begin to use later on to push off the feeling of pressure.
-In fact, there are a large amount of children of addicts that end up falling into substance abuse themselves once older.
+It can impact a child, and potentially lead them to mimic the similar behavior and use drugs later on in life.
+Rather than facing their problems, the child can begin to use substances, later on, to push off the feeling of pressure.
+In fact, there are a lot of children of addicts that end up falling into substance abuse themselves once older.

 When Seeking Help With a Drug or Alcohol Addiction

 Deciding to seek treatment for an addiction can be one of the best choices that an individual ever makes.
 Treatment can help a person to resolve their addiction, and work through the underlying difficulties and issues of it, like how addiction inhibits child development.
 Here at Best Drug Rehabilitation, we help thousands every year to overcome addiction, and a large part of our success is in our approach to treatment.
 We craft an individual treatment program for each person that is admitted, and this allows us to address the unique factors of their case.
 Allow us to assist you or your loved one in overcoming the burden of addiction.
-Give us a call at 1-866-884-3240 today and our staff will answer any questions that you may have.
+Give us a call today, and our staff will answer any questions that you may have.